CUB4UDK/CUB4UDK/README.md

-# Hi there, I'm Jacquelin "Jacki" Smollett 👋😁
+# Hi there, I'm Jacquelin "Jaxi" Smollett 👋😁

 I'm a **college student, aspiring paralegal, and SwiftUI developer** passionate about building tools that make a real-world impact.
 I love creating apps that help people, explore new technologies, and combine creativity with problem-solving.